yannisvl/OutRecom/README.md

 First run
     `pip install -r requirements.txt` to download required packages.
-Create an empty folder called experiments in the main directory.

 An experiment can be run with the "main.py" script with e.g.
     `python main.py --problem "FL" --dataset "Autotel" --confidence 0.01`